gdkimaiyo/mini-netflix/README.md

 ### Yet to do

 - Enable search button to function
 - Enable user authentication.
-Login and Sign Up
+Login and Sign Up.
+Using express js
+- Use API keys instead to dynamically display movies
 - Display Actors and Awards
 - Prevent adding a movie to favorites twice
 - Route favorites movie to show more details
 - Enable Session storage for favorites movies.
 Persisting favorites movies.
-- Add a footer
 - General styling
 - General refactoring